 The reason this is so is simple: it is humility for a man to abase himself, but not his office; it is magnanimous for a man to give away what belongs to himself, but not what pertains to his office or that which he holds in trust for the people or his successors.
 When one crosses this line, the external act is no longer one of humility but one of recklessness.

-Francis clearly did not believe that to have interior humility before God one needed to dispense with all of the signs and gestures of reverence inherent in the liturgy.
+Francis clearly did not believe that interior humility before God one required one to dispense with all of the signs and gestures of reverence inherent in the liturgy.
 Such a thing would have been abhorrent to the Poor Man of Assisi, who knew that there was no cleavage between true, simple humility and grandeur in divine worship.

 Why is this so misunderstood in the modern world?
 Why is the simple distinction that was understood by the medievals and even the pagan Greeks so difficult for moderns to grasp?
 The answer is that the modern man cannot understand these things because the concept of a hierarchically ordered society in which every man has his proper state and station in life has been replaced by a vulgar egalitarianism in which all men are basically presumed to be equal in every sense.
 Thus, with no concept of “station in life”, there can certainly be no concept of differing acts of humility that correspond to these different stations.